the field of law

 in comparison to male colleagues.

-is not inclined to put the blame entirely on law being a predominantly white,
+So if one is not inclined to put the blame entirely on law being a predominantly white, male profession, what are the underlying causes that push women out of practicing law?

 reason is an established personal profile most lawyers fit into.
 Attributes